rah4927/hangman-/README.md

-Pet project that implements different heuristics for hangman.
-Goal is to eventually train a model that plays hangman without a dictionary.
+Pet project that implements heuristics for hangman.